godotengine/godot-docs/tutorials/shading/shading_language.rst

 Introduction
 ------------

-Godot uses a shading language very similar to GLSL ES 3.0.
+Godot uses a shading language similar to GLSL ES 3.0.
 Most datatypes and functions are supported, and the few remaining ones will likely be added over time.

 Unlike the shader language in Godot 2.x, this implementation is much closer to the original.